(kdb+) Software Development Essentials

 - Keep Smelly Working Code - Say no to ourselves.
 We kept some awful code and hacks.
 In one case we added a huge hack ontop of an existing mess,

 (A huge bash script to allow deploys over multiple servers) BUT it rarely changed after that one big hack.
-It just worked and was barely changed since. barely anyone even looked at it.
+It just worked and was barely changed since. barely anyone even looked at it. - Non-Dev work can pay hugely - In a world full of people that love "coding".

 If you can commit yourself to being a developer and doing parts others may not enjoy, those parts have larger returns.